 - He uses my condition to prove to me and the world that the pleasure of His company can make me joyful, strong, patient, and hopeful, and that I have every reason to love my life as it is.

-- He shows me beauty.
-It’s like He points it out to me, and keeping an eye on what’s beautiful and excellent and right helps me maintain a healthy perspective.
-That’s paramount to my overall health.
+- He shows me beauty; it’s like He points it out to me, and keeping an eye on what’s beautiful and excellent and right helps me maintain a healthy perspective, which is paramount to my overall health.

 Words of Hope and Strength for Chronic Illness

 Here are some Scriptures that give me strength and joy when I’m going through a hard time physically:

 When you pass through the waters, I will be with you.
 Isaiah 43:2

 He is familiar with our weaknesses (Hebrews 4:15).
 He gets my weakness, and He never condemns me for having them or fusses at me for being out of it when I’m sick.
 In fact, I’ve learned to see weakness as a holy place because I meet Him there so often.
 It’s like a flashpoint between heaven and earth.
 I’m weak.
 He’s there.
 Done deal.